jamesplease/redux-resource/docs/guides/labels.md

 performance issues if your application deals with large numbers of resources.
 If you run into these performance problems, we have had luck with these solutions:

-- Make sure that the find is done as few times as possible.
+- Make sure that the filter is done as few times as possible.
 For instance, if the component is connected, perform the filter in `mapStateToProps`, then pass it in as props.
 Then it is computed at most once per render.

 - Use [`reselect`](https://github.com/reactjs/reselect) to cache the result of the filter.
-This will only compute the result whenever the resource list or label ID list changes.
+This will only recompute the result whenever the resource list or label ID list changes.

 - If this still isn't performant enough for you, then you can just make a separate slice for a subset of your resources, rather than using a label.
 Then